 How often can I get massage?
 Can I get too much?

 Athletes, people with chronic health issues, and others get massage up to several times a week and sometimes more.
+Others make a plan for massage leading up to an event and come less frequently during their off-season.
 The decision is yours and your therapist should always be willing to answer questions and provide a rationale if she thinks you need more work.

-However, psychological issues are outside the legal scope of practice for massage therapists, so if your motivation becomes more than physical it may be wise to add another therapy to your wellness plan.
-I am lucky to share office space with other practitioners who can treat a variety of physical and psychological issues and I would be happy to introduce you!
+I am lucky to have a network of other practitioners who can treat a variety of physical and psychological issues and I would be happy to introduce you!

 Where can I get sports massage?